botpress/botpress/EXTERNAL-SERVICES.md

 All your NLU Server instances must then be handled by a load balancer.

-Here's a summary of all possible and valid NLU Server configuration:
+Here's a summary of all possible and valid NLU Server configurations:

 <img src="./nlu-server-setup.png"/>